- 12 minutes to read

 New Key properties

-Click the* ✅ button to create a new key.
-A modal appears asking the User to confirm the intent.
+Click the ✅ button to create a new key.
+You must confirm the intent.
+Confirm intent creating new Key

-On each Key in the table, there is an Action button with the following Remote Actions:
+On each Key in the table, there is an 'Action' button with the following Remote Actions:

 Key Actions